-So without further ado, the best cafés in Antigua Guatemala:
+So without further ado, in no particular order, the 5 best cafés in Antigua Guatemala:

 With a very relaxing vibe, Estudio is a great place to hang out, catch up or get your head down and do some work.
 They have a nice quiet main room as well as ample outdoor space in the rear courtyard.
 They also boast probably the best coffee, in our opinion, you can find in Antigua.
 Some delicious flavour varieties make it a must visit for any coffee lover – aside from coffee, we also loved the chai!